 As with many barrier Islands, the two tips are the best places to fish.
-They’re also were there’s the best shelling on Sanibel.
-The lower end is the most famous, but the northern tip at Blind Pass and Turner Beach is the best.
+They’re also the best places to shell on Sanibel.
+The lower end is the most famous, but the northern tip, at Blind Pass and Turner Beach, is the best.

 Update 2/21/2017: Blind Pass is being dredged now and the dredging is scheduled to last until the middle of April.
 Parts of the beach will be closed.

 Update 5/22/2017: A friend just told me that they were still dredging Blind Pass on May 13th.